software-assignments-spring2021/fall-2019-easy-nyu/CONTRIBUTING.md

 npm start
 ```
 ### Last Step: See our site!
-Now you can go to http://35.192.158.132:8080 to view the app that is up and running on your computer
+Now you can go to http://localhost:3000 to view the app that is up and running on your computer

+### Cloud Deployment
+You can also see our site deployed on the web at: http://35.192.158.132:8080

 # How to Contribute